rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 Teams who don't get a sponsored seat but still want to participate and work on their project are called volunteer teams.
 We will select a small number of volunteer teams that get a seat in our program.
 They will get the same support that sponsored teams get - minus the stipend. -->

-<h2 id="q4b">What if our team is not chosen?</h2>

-If your team is not chosen (neither as a sponsored nor a volunteer team), you are still free to do your own summer of code together with two very passionate women working on a chosen OSS project.
-We encourage you to take the team on as interns or offer similar positions during the summer.

 <h2 id="q5">Where are Coaching Companies located?</h2>